Only One (Yellowcard song): Release and promotion

 Yellowcard released "Only One" in the United States in June 2004 as the third single from Ocean Avenue.
 "Only One" peaked at number 15 on the US' Billboard's Hot Modern Rock Tracks chart and number 28 on the Mainstream Top 40 (Pop Songs).

 The song received positive reviews from critics.
 Nick Madsen of IGN, in review of the album, wrote: "...'Only One', Ryan Key weaves a sad tale of love lost by choice.
 One of the few depressing songs on the album this track sees Key stealing the show with heart-wrenching melodies and desperate vocals.
 Honesty is a trend throughout this album and this song is a prime example of how sincerity can up the ante in the emotional department."
 Tekindra Jones of The Daily Vidette, wrote: "The song that stuck out the most to me on this CD was 'Only One'.
 The song is about another romantic relationship coming to an end.
 The lyrics explore the ensuing frustration which occurs when two people are in love but cannot make their relationship work.
 The music provided an excellent illustration of the need to let go as it was described in the lyrics."

 On May 1, 2012, "Only One" was added as a downloadable song for Rock Band 3.

+Music video

+The music video for "Only One" was directed by Phil Harder and was filmed at the Paramount Pictures studio lot prior to the band's European tour.
+According to Key, the video was "a love story that is surrounded by a lot of chaos and confusion".
+It was the first Yellowcard music video to feature bassist Pete Mosely, who had just rejoined the band.
+It is also the last video to feature Ben Harper on lead guitar, who split from the group before the release of their follow-up album Lights and Sounds.
+The video also stars actress Rachel Miner.